benmeller/security-journey/src/content/blog/htb-starting-point/tier-1.md

 >
 > I was unable to view any site content - the dns kept erroring out.
 If I had done an nmap scan at the start, I would have known that the web service was on port 80 (beyond simply assuming it was and seeing the server perform a redirect).
 >
 > Looking at the official writeup, it went on to explain the server was using name-based virtual hosting.
-This is where multiple multiple domains can be hosted on the same machine and each domain is able to handle their request separately.
-I've come across this concept before with services like `Coolify` though didn't know how it worked or what is was called.
+This is where multiple domains can be hosted on the same machine and each domain is able to handle their request separately.
+I've come across this concept before with services like `Coolify` though didn't know how it worked or what it was called.
 It allows one server to share the resources for multiple hostnames.
 The web server knows which service to hand the request to based on the domain name found in the `Host` HTTP header.
 >
 > The fix for me is to manually add it to my `/etc/hosts` file